March 31 – April 3, 2023 | Held in Tokyo, Japan and online

 Held in partnership with the IAFOR Research Centre at the Osaka School of International Public Policy (OSIPP) at Osaka University, this international conference encourages academics and scholars to meet and exchange ideas and views in a forum stimulating respectful dialogue.
 This event will afford an exceptional opportunity for renewing old acquaintances, learning about cutting edge research, making new contacts, networking, and facilitating partnerships across national and disciplinary borders.

-In conjunction with our Global Partners, including Osaka University and Waseda University, we look forward to extending you a warm welcome in 2018.
+In conjunction with our Global Partners, we look forward to extending you a warm welcome in 2023.

 Joseph Haldane, The International Academic Forum (IAFOR), Japan

 Monty P. Satiadarma, Tarumanagara University, Indonesia

 Dexter Da Silva, Keisen University, Japan

 Brian Victoria, Oxford Centre for Buddhist Studies, United Kingdom

 “Inspiring Global Collaborations”